 God's offer of Christ to all that hear the gospel call is grounded in his goodness, kindness and love (or benignity).
 In other words, according to Calvin, it's a well-meant or sincere offer.

-3) Calvin says that God benignantly offers Christ "indescriminately to all."
+3) Calvin says that God benignantly offers Christ "indiscriminately to all."

-It's not merely the case that WE, in our ignorance of who is elect and who is not, are to offer Christ indescriminately to all, but that God himself offers Christ through our gospel call in an indescriminate fashion (to both elect and non-elect).
-God is not ignorant of his chosen ones, but he still offers Christ to all indescriminately, i.e. even to the non-elect.
+It's not merely the case that we, in our ignorance of who is elect and who is not, are to offer Christ indiscriminately to all, but that God himself offers Christ through our gospel call in an indiscriminate fashion (to both elect and non-elect).
+God is not ignorant of his chosen ones, but he still offers Christ to all indiscriminately, i.e. even to the non-elect.

 See this R. B. Kuiper quote for more on this subject.

 4) Calvin says that Christ suffered "for the sins of the whole world."

 Some may try to escape what Calvin is saying here, but the honest mind can see that the "all" who "do not receive him" are a subset of the "world."
 Calvin does not equate the "world" with the elect scattered abroad here.
 He clearly says that Christ suffered for the sins of some who do not receive him (i.e. the non-elect).
 One can find other quotes from Calvin where he says that Christ died for some who finally perish.